 How many people can I fit on board?

-The Squire is insured for a maximum of 4 people at any given time.
-Please note that the Squire is designed for 2 people in fixed double bedroom: the double sofa-bed is only suitable for occasional guests because, when folded out, it occupies the entire lounge.
+Our boats are insured for a maximum of 4 people staying aboard/ sleeping at any given time.
+Please note that they are designed for 2 people in the fixed double bedroom: the double dinette or fold-out-beds are only suitable for occasional guests because, when folded out, they occupy the entire lounge or dinette.

 Are pets allowed?